obsidiansystems/ledger-app-nervos/README.md

 - **Installing Release Files**: Release files can be installed using Linux and Mac.
 Windows is not supported.
 - **Installing from Source**: The application can be built from source and installed on Linux machines with the Nix Package Manager.

-This applications are built against Ledger Nano S firmware 1.6.0 and Ledger Nano X firmware XXX.
+This applications are built against Ledger Nano S firmware 1.6.0 and Ledger Nano X firmware 1.2.4-1.
 Please use [Ledger Live](https://www.ledger.com/ledger-live) to manage your Ledger device's firmware.

 ## For Application Usage